whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 -"A Home for the Gibberlings": journal entry gives better info about where Geraldo's house is -"A Lost Son": corrected readme (Aphriel is in CloakwoodLodge area, not Bandit Camp) -"A Halfling among the Eyeless": Bunger should not loop his dialogue at the exit of the Unseeing Eye Area but go to his mother if talked to.
+-"The Serpents of Abbathor": journal entry in Mulahey's Cave when taking the letter should be set for all games.
 -added folder libiconv-1.9.2-1-src.7z with iconv licence info -infer_charset corrected to infer_charsets
 -corrected download link in ac_quest.ini